-Digital marketing is going to change drastically in 2019.
+Digital marketing is changing drastically.
 And sadly, you aren’t going to like a lot of the changes.

 And no, I don’t mean change from a competition standpoint.
 You already know that each year marketing gets more expensive and more competitive.
 That’s just a given.

 Just look at the graph above: that’s Google’s annual revenue.
 As you can see, during the last recession, Google made more and more money.
 They didn’t even have a down year.

 One of the big reasons we are seeing digital marketing change so much is because of the adoption of new technologies.
 But also because the web is getting saturated… there are 1,805,260,010 websites on the web.

 That means there is 1 website for every 4 people in this world.
 That’s crazy!

 So, let’s dive into it… here’s how digital marketing is going to change this year.

 Drastic Change #1: SEO won’t look the same

 I’m starting with this one because I know you are going to hate this.
 SEO is moving to voice search.

 In 2018, 2 out of every 5 adults used voice search once per day.
 But in 2020, 50% of all searches will be done through voice search according to ComScore.